peterpolidoro/arduino-tutorial/text.md

 [No Hardware](no-hardware)

-Do not build or buy anything, just learn to whistle.
+Do not build or buy anything.

 Nothing to lose, nothing to break, perfect for training dogs to herd sheep in the rain.